 If the tribunal finds that the plaintiff has not met their burden of proof and finds for the defendant, then the plaintiff must file a $6,000 bond to continue the lawsuit.
 Should the plaintiff not file the bond within 30 days, the lawsuit will be dismissed.

 SUGARMAN attorneys have decades of experience advocating for injured persons to ensure they recover maximum damages.
 If you or a loved one has suffered injury as the result of an accident, you may be entitled to compensation.
-To learn more, speak to one of our medical malpractice attorneys today by calling 617-542-1000 or email us at info@sugarman.com.
+To learn more, speak to one of our medical malpractice attorneys today by calling 617-542-1000 or email us at .